Developing smart contracts in Rust#

 Note

-Strictly speaking we only need to deserialize bytes to our parameter type, but it is convenient to be able to serialize types when writing unit tests.
+Strictly speaking you only need to deserialize bytes to your parameter type, but it is convenient to be able to serialize types when writing tests.

 Parameters to the init and receive functions are represented as byte arrays.
 While the byte arrays can be used directly, they can also be deserialized into structured data.